Avion19/ECE_Lab4/README.md

 A KMap is essentially a donut with its edges wrapping around.
 So we can visualize the top touching the bottom and the right touching the left.
 With this visualization, it allows for more optimal grouping when creating min and maxterm equations.

 ### Why are the names Sum of Products and Products of Sums?
 Sum of products comes from looking at the rows in the truth table that have an output of 1(true).
 Looking at the rows individually, we create a product for each row by multiplying(AND) the inputs to ensure they evaluate to 1.
 If an input variable in the row in the truth table was 1, it stays as is, else the variables complement(not) will be included in the product of the row.
 This is done to represent the specific input for the output to be true.
-After creating products for each row, we add(OR) all of the rows together.
+After creating products for each row, we add(OR) all of them together.

 The opposite is then done for products of sums.
-We look for the rows in the table that have an output of 0, create a sum for each of those rows, include the compliment of the inputs that were 1 in the row in the truth table originally, and multiply the sums of the rows.
+We look for the rows in the table that have an output of 0, create a sum for each of those rows, include the compliment of the inputs that were 1 in the row in the truth table, and multiply the sums of the rows.
 The addition of inputs in the rows ensures that all inputs are 0 so the output is 0.

 ### Open the test.v file – how are we able to check that the signals match using XOR?